 Living With Fire Series

-The Tuolumne Fire Safe Council and the League of Women Voters of the Mother Lode have partnered together to sponsor an event focused on educating residents on the increasing risk of wildfire to our homes, businesses, infrastructure, and natural resources.
+The Tuolumne Fire Safe Council and the League of Women Voters of the Mother Lode have partnered to sponsor an event focused on educating residents on the increasing risk of wildfire.

-Through the generous support of Columbia College Foundation and Black Oak Casino Resort the Living with Fire Series has become a reality.
+Through the generous support of the Columbia College Foundation and Black Oak Casino Resort the Living with Fire Series has become a reality.

-When: March 7, 14, 21, 2026 (Saturdays), 3 sessions will build on each other or stand alone.
+When: March 7, 14, 21, 2026 (Saturdays), the 3 sessions build on each other but can also stand alone.

 Session 1: Fire Risk – How did we get here?
 Where are we now?